FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 {"total":629,"users":[ ... ] }
 ```

-If you look in the administrative user interface, you will see users registered to your application:
+If you have 800 users, well, congrats, your migration is well under way.
+If you have 10,000 users, you've got a bit longer to wait.
+If you look at users in the administrative user interface, you can see users in FusionAuth registered to your application:

 {% include _image.liquid src="/assets/img/blogs/migrating-users-legacy-datastore/new-user-added-registration.png" alt="Success!
 The user is registered to your application." class="img-fluid" figure=false %}

-You'll also see the custom user data has been migrated over.
+You'll also see the custom user data has been migrated over, too:

 {% include _image.liquid src="/assets/img/blogs/migrating-users-legacy-datastore/new-user-added-user-data.png" alt="Success!
-The user is has been marked as migrated." class="img-fluid" figure=false %}
+The user is has been marked as migrated.
+Plus they love blue." class="img-fluid" figure=false %}

-After your users have been transparently migrated for a while, you can make a decision about what to do with the other users.
-How long depends on how often your userbase signs in, but you will probably want to enable this for a few months.
-If the phased migration has lasted for six months or a year and there are still users who are only in the old datastore, it is likely that the users who haven't signed in have abandoned your application.
+After this migration process has taken place for a while, or perhaps after you've hit a percentage migrated, you will need to make a decision about users who remain in the old datatore.
+If the phased migration has lasted for six months or a year and there are still users who are only in the old datastore, it is likely that these users have abandoned your application; of course only you know your user's visitation patterns, so that's just a rule of thumb.

-You can choose to not migrate these users, perhaps archiving or deleting them.
-Or you can choose to migrate this set of users using the big bang method.
+So what to do with these users?
+You can opt to leave these users out of your FusionAuth system, perhaps archiving or deleting them.
+Or you can choose to migrate these users using the one time cutover methods described above.
 This will of course be far lower risk because there are far fewer users to migrate.

-## Remove the Connector and the Authentication URL
+## Remove the Connector and the authentication endpoint

-The final step is to remove the Connector and other migration code.
+The final step to end the phased migration is removing the Connector and other migration code.
 You can delete the policy and then the Connector.
 Any user who has been migrated will authenticate against FusionAuth.
-Any user who has not will see an error message as their account won't be found.
+Any user who has not will see an error message should they attempt to sign in, as their account won't be found.

 You can also remove the `fusionauthconnector.php` file from your application, as it won't be needed in the future.

+There are other cleanup steps, such as the final migration of users who haven't signed in, if that's the route you are taking, or dropping the `users` table from the "The ATM" application.
+But those are beyond the scope of this post.

+Feel free to take a gander at the [GitHub repo with the generic Connector example code](https://github.com/fusionauth/fusionauth-example-php-connector) we walked through above.

 ## Conclusion

 There are many ways to migrate your user data.
 For some situations a big bang approach with a single cutover date makes sense.
 For others, a phased migration, where users are migrated whenever they authenticate, will make for a smoother experience.

-If you'd like to look at the [GitHub repo with the generic Connector example code](https://github.com/fusionauth/fusionauth-example-php-connector), feel free.

-Happy coding!